 Command or Action Purpose

 Note aaa new-model and aaa common-criteria policy commands must be configured before attaching the common-criteria-policy option to the password.

 • For password , specify a string from 1 to 25 alphanumeric characters.
 The string cannot start with a number, is case sensitive, and allows spaces, but ignores leading spaces.
 It can contain the question mark (?) character if you precede the question mark with the key combination Crtl-v when you create the password.
-For example, to create the password abc?123, do this:
+For example, to create the password abc?123, do this: a.
+Enter abc.

-a.
-Enter abc.b.
+h.
 Enter Crtl-v.

-b.
-Enter Crtl-v.c.
+c.
 Enter ?123.

 When the system prompts you to enter the enable password, you need not precede the question mark with Ctrl-v; you can simply enter abc?123 at the password prompt.

-Step 4 end Exam end Exits global configuration mode and returns to
+Step 4 Step 4 end Example: Exits global configuration mode and returns to

-Example: privileged EXEC mode.
+privileged EXEC mode.

 Device(config)# end